 To become the most preferred Bank with Global Standards, Corporation Bank has takenvarious initiatives to attain this coveted goal.

-The bank has a visionary target of achieving business size of Rs.
-5 lakh crore with anetwork of 2155 branches by March 2014-15.
+To achieve a visionary business goal of Rs.
+5 lakh crore with a network of 2,155branches by March 2014-15.

 To reach a customer base of 37 million and 12,000 branchless banking units by 2014-15.

 To expand its international presence in Hongkong, Dubai and African countries.